 Hi, I’m Jessie!

 I’m a queer writer and editor who grew up on a farm in the borderlands of New Mexico.
-In 2011, I received my master’s degree in writing with an emphasis in book publishing and editing from Portland State University.
-Before that, I received bachelor’s degrees in English and philosophy from the University of New Mexico.
+In 2011, I received my master’s degree in writing with an emphasis in book publishing and editing from Portland State University (PSU).
+Before that, I received bachelor’s degrees in philosophy (with an emphasis in environmental ethics) and English from the University of New Mexico in 2007.

-As a freelancer, I copyedited Bitch magazine for nearly ten years and I’ve edited many books over the years, including two Lambda Literary Award finalists, an Oregon Book Awards finalist, and a book by a two-time Pulitzer Prize finalist.
+As a freelance editor, I copyedited Bitch magazine for nearly ten years and I’ve edited many books over the years, including two Lambda Literary Award finalists, an Oregon Book Awards finalist, and a book by a two-time Pulitzer Prize finalist.

-Until recently, I taught copyediting in Portland State University (PSU)’s graduate writing/book publishing program.
-I was honored to be the runner-up for PSU’s 2021 Adjunct Excellence Award for Instruction.
+Until recently, I taught copyediting in PSU’s graduate writing/book publishing program, after teaching undergraduate writing.
+I was honored to be a runner-up for PSU’s 2021 Adjunct Excellence Award for Instruction.

-I’m also the managing editor of marketing at an interpreting services company.
+I’m also the managing editor of marketing at Certified Languages International, one of the largest interpreting services companies in the country.
 Ask me anything about equitable language access as a human right!
 I spend my days thinking and writing about it.
-I’ve worked in the language industry for more than a decade, and it’s a subject I’m very passionate about.
+I’ve worked in the language services industry for more than a dozen years, and it’s a subject I’m very passionate about.

 I currently live nestled along the Willamette River in St. Johns (Portland) with my partner, Justin, and our dog, Zoey.